-- The sauce!
-The sauce is ridiculously tasty, you will find yourself licking the plate!
-It’s the perfect blend of nut butter (almond or peanut) plus creamy coconut milk, fragrant ginger, garlic, chili for a bit of heat, coconut aminos which gives it a nice umami flavour and vinegar.
+- Have I mentioned the rich peanut sauce?!
+The creamy peanut butter sauce is ridiculously tasty, you will find yourself licking the plate!
+It’s the perfect blend of nut butter (almond, peanut, or cashew) plus creamy coconut milk, fragrant ginger, garlic, chili for a bit of heat, coconut aminos which gives it a nice umami flavor, and vinegar.

 - All you need is 30 minutes: It’s a quick and easy meal to prepare and takes less than 30 minutes to make!
 This is ideal for weeknight dinner with minimal chopping required.